harshaamanaganti/charity_ml/README.md

 # charity_ml
-Machine Learning model in identifying the donor according to their income level.
+Predictive model in identifying the donor according to their income level.